PROFILE

 nontraditional agricultural products for export

-including pineapples, cashews, and pepper.
+including pineapples, cashews, and peppers.

 Cassava, yams, plantains, corn, rice, peanuts,